nafisazizir/nafisazizir/README.md

 # Nafis Azizi Riza - @nafisazizir

 Hey there!
-I'm Nafis, a sophomore undergraduate CS student at the Universitas Indonesia, currently I'm purusing double degree program where I will be continue my study at the University of Queensland on Feb '24.
+I'm Nafis, a sophomore undergraduate CS student at the Universitas Indonesia, currently I'm pursuing double degree program where I will be continue my study at the University of Queensland on Feb '24.
 I constantly strive to contribute to my community through innovative projects and ideas.

 You can find out more about me on my [personal website](https://nafisazizi.com/) and take a look at my [resume](https://resume.nafisazizi.com/) for a detailed overview.